Are Dental Implants Safe?

 If peri-implantitis is not treated properly and in a timely manner it can lead to implant failure and bone loss.
 These infections generally occur quickly after surgery but can in some rare intances occur months to years after surgery.
 Important to have your dental implants evaluated during routine dental examinations 2x per year.

 –Post Surgical Bleeding.
 Minimal bleeding following surgery is normal and is considered quite normal for about 1-2 days following surgery.
 Placing a gauze pad placed over the surgical area for 30 minutes should normally stop the bleeding.
 Bleeding beyond that time is not normal and you should notify your implant dentist immediately if you have concerns about your dental implants or the surgery.

 –Surrounding Tissue Damage.
-Placement of dental implants is a precise surgery.
+Placement of implants is a precise surgery.
 Surrounding areas can be damaged including adjacent teeth, sinus cavity, or nerves.
 Once again choose your implant dentist wisely.
 One with experience and proper training will minimize these risks.
 Even the most skilled implant dentist can have errors.
 However, the complications can be minimized as well as how they are handled if complications were to arise.

 –Allergies.
 Some patients have been known to have allergic reactions to titanium.
 If you know you are allergic to titanium let your dentist know during initial discussions.

 -Dental Implant Corrosion.
 Titanium dental implants are designed to fight corrosion but it still can happen.
 If corrosion were to happen the dental implant likely would need to be removed.
 Your implant dentist will evaluate what comes next if this were to happen.